 DIY Crayon/Pen Holder

 You might not think this DIY wooden project is simple.
 Especially if you have looked around online in art sites, you’ll see that many are using a drill press or drill bit to make the perfect holder to house their crayons.
+However, you can just use glue to put the wood pieces together.
+It’s safer and easier as well.

 - DIY Wooden Toys

 There are tons of cool ideas when your little one wants to build a homemade wooden toy.
-It could be anything from a wooden block, wooden robot, wooden car, mini animal sculptures from wood scrap — their imagination is the limit.
+It could be anything from a wooden block, wooden robot, wooden car, or mini animal sculptures from wood scrap — their imagination is the limit.
 If you like how turns out, you can even sell this project!

 DIY Name/Address Sign Board